 Some Thoughts on the Future of the U.S. Economy

-A speech presented virtually on June 24, 2020, to the Corridor Business Journal Mid-Year Economic Review.
+A speech presented virtually on June 24, 2020, at the Corridor Business Journal Mid-Year Economic Review.

 Thank you for the opportunity to speak to you today.
 The views I’ll express are mine and do not necessarily reflect the views of the Federal Open Market Committee (FOMC) or others in the Federal Reserve System.